By Brook Jones, UBC student

 Living in residence with dozens of peers, and no parents, is probably new.
 As with any new experience, there may be a few adjustments to make.

 Luckily, the key to success is summed up in one word: R-E-S-P-E-C-T. That’s how Aretha Franklin spelled it, and who am I to argue with the First Lady of Soul?
-The only way to keep these shared living spaces from falling into utter chaos is by showing respect for your roommates, housemates and floor mates.
+The only way to keep these shared living spaces from falling into utter chaos is by showing respect for your room-, floor- and house-mates.

 One of the great things about living in residence is being close to friends and peers.
 But it can sometimes be a drawback.
-For example, everyone has his or her own standard of acceptable noise levels, which can vary depending on the time of day, time, or whether exams are happening.
+For example, everyone has their own standard of acceptable noise levels, which can vary depending on the time of day, time or whether exams are happening.

 Realize that you’re a member of an academic community.
 You need to respect your neighbours’ noise level needs and they need to respect yours.
 If you can do that, and be willing to compromise, you’ll definitely be able to make residence livable.